sotonfencing/sotonfencing.github.io/join-us.md

 You can find information about our fees on [our SUSU groups page]({{site.links.susu_group}}).
 Fees can be paid in cash (either to our Treasurer or at SUSU Reception) or online.
 Student entitlement cards can be used.

 Non-students or students at other universities will also have to be affiliate members of the Southampton University Students Union.
-This can be purchased at the SUSU reception and costs about £11 for the academic year.
+This can be purchased at the SUSU Reception and costs about £11 for the academic year.

 Guests
 ------